-Auckland may be New Zealand’s largest city, but natural beauty surrounds it.
-Pack a bag, hop in the car or hire your very own mobile home, and venture beyond the bustling urban centre to find a collection of picture-perfect landscapes and coastlines.
+Whilst Auckland might be New Zealand’s largest city, it is surrounded by an embarrassment of natural beauty.
+Pack a bag, hop in the car or hire your very own mobile home and venture beyond the bustling urban centre to find a collection of picture-perfect landscapes and coastlines.
 To immerse yourself in Auckland’s natural wonders, check out these 18 must-visit spots.

-Auckland’s Hauraki Gulf has gifted us with a trove of scenic islands to visit.
+Auckland’s Hauraki Gulf offers a trove of scenic islands to visit.
 Catch the ferry from downtown Auckland to start exploring these destinations.

 Anisland renowned for its vineyards, beaches, forested plains and compelling walking trails, Waiheke isn’t known as Waiheke Island Paradise for nothing.
-There aren’t many places in the world where you can be swimming in crystal-clear waters all morning and then touring world-class vineyards in the afternoon.
+There aren’t many places in the world where you can be swim in crystal-clear waters all morning and then head out to tour world-class vineyards in the afternoon.
 Plus, it’s just a 45-minute ferry ride from Auckland – aren’t those supercity dwellers lucky?

-Untapped beauty at its finest, and only a short ferry trip away, Great Barrier Island is delightfully off grid.
-The island feels like a slice of paradise – one that has remained untouched by the modern world for the most part.
+Untapped beauty at its finest and only a short ferry trip away, Great Barrier Island feels delightfully off-grid.
+The island is truly a slice of paradise that has remained untouched by the modern world for the most part.
 The free-range lifestyle here is part of the appeal: accommodations are low-key, the beaches are idyllic and the use of technology is actively discouraged.

 An underrated but beautiful heritage site, Rotoroa Island is a must-visit for all passing tourists.
 Once as an alcohol and drug rehabilitation facility run by the Salvation Army, the island has since been turned into a conservation park, acting as a haven for native plants and animals.
 Now owned by the city of Auckland, the island can be easily accessed by ferry.